Home > City Guides > 15 Things to Know About Living in Pensacola

 A post shared by @instagram

 One of the perks of living in Pensacola is the beautiful weather, which includes mild winters and warm summers!
-While the Florida Panhandle does experience cooler temperatures compared to Southern Florida, residents still enjoy an average of 224 sunny days per year and annual temperatures ranging from 42°F to 90°F. Thanks to its humid subtropical climate, Pensacola also receives about 64 inches of rain each year.
+While the Florida Panhandle does experience cooler temperatures compared to Southern Florida, residents still enjoy an average of 224 sunny days per year and average annual temperatures ranging from 42 to 90 degrees.
+Thanks to its humid subtropical climate, Pensacola also receives about 64 inches of rain each year.
 If you’re looking for a warm city along the Gulf of Mexico with comfortable temperatures, Pensacola could be the perfect place for you!

-Soak Up the Florida Sun at the Beach
+Soak Up the Sun at Pensacola Beaches & Parks

 A post shared by @instagram

 Pensacola’s Gulf Island National Seashore offers over 50 miles of coastline with unobstructed views of the Gulf of Mexico.
-Start out at Pensacola Beach, which offers residents many things to beyond relaxing on the white sand.
+Start out at Pensacola Beach, which offers residents many things to do beyond relaxing on the white sand.
 Spend the day catching bluefish and redfish off the Pensacola Beach Fishing Pier, rent a boat, or see dolphins during a dolphin cruise with Jolly Sailing and Dolphin Cruise.
-Paddle along the Intracoastal Waterway, walk or run along 5 miles of trails, or star-gaze at the Big Lagoon State Park.
-Visit the Island of Perdido Key for a wide-range of activities, from browsing local shops and restaurants to outdoor rec!
+Paddle along the Intracoastal Waterway, walk or run along five miles of trails, or stargaze at the Big Lagoon State Park.
+Visit the Island of Perdido Key for a wide range of activities, from browsing local shops and restaurants to outdoor recreation like kayaking and golfing.
 Shop or grab a bite to eat at The Villagio, get on the water with Sail Wild Hearts, or walk the pedestrian trail at Johnson Beach.
-Go swimming or surfing, shelling for calico clams in winter, and more at Perdido Key State Park.
-Alternatively, grab a bite to eat and listen to live music at the iconic Flora-Bama Beach Bar, which has been serving up fun since 1964.
+Go swimming or surfing in summer, shelling for calico clams in winter, and more at Perdido Key State Park.
+Or grab a bite to eat and listen to live music at the iconic Flora-Bama Beach Bar, which has been serving up fun since 1964.

 A post shared by @instagram

 Though there aren’t major professional teams in Pensacola, sports fans will still have plenty to enjoy while living in this Northwestern Florida city!
-Catch the Pensacola Blue Wahoos (MiLB) hit a home run at Blue Wahoos Stadium.
+See the Pensacola Blue Wahoos (MiLB) hit a home run at Blue Wahoos Stadium.
 Watch the Pensacola Ice Flyers (SPHL) play at the Pensacola Bay Center.
-Cheer on the Pensacola FC (NPSL) as they score goals at Ashton Brosnaham Athletic Park.
-Buy tickets to see the University of Western Florida Argonauts football team (NCAA D-II) score a touchdown at PenAir Field—or watch UWF’s men’s or women’s basketball team as they play at UWF Field House.
+Cheer on Pensacola FC (NPSL) as they score goals at Ashton Brosnaham Athletic Park.
+Buy tickets to see the University of Western Florida Argonauts (NCAA D-I) football team (FCS) score a touchdown at PenAir Field—or watch UWF’s men’s or women’s basketball team play at UWF Field House.

 A post shared by @instagram